-Discharge Summaries:
+Discharge Summaries

 - 1. DC Summary follow standard format (sample below) - 2.
 Helpful Hints: - a.
 What would you want to know if you had this patient in the office next week? - b.
 What would you say on the phone to that provider if you were calling directly? - c.
 A good discharge summary is: Brief, summative, succinct, cohesive - d.
-A good discharge summary is NOT: Recounting the entire H&P, a day-by-day synopsis of progress notes - 3.
+A good discharge summary is NOT: Recounting the entire H&P, a day-by-day synopsis of progress notes (May be needed for prolonged hospital stay as appropriate) - 3.
 To be submitted to clerkship director by email. - a.
 One by Mid-Clerkship Eval - b.
 Second by Final Clerkship Eval - 4.
 DC Summary will be evaluated on consistency, completeness, being concise and pertinent.

-DC Summary Sample Format:
+DC Summary Sample Format

-Admit Date:

-Discharge Date:
+Admit Date: Discharge Date: